 In addition to an annual flu shot, the CDC also recommends a pneumococcal vaccine to protect against dangerous conditions such as pneumonia, meningitis, and infections of the blood.
 Be sure to check with the senior’s doctor, as this vaccine is only required once and should provide protection for the duration of the senior’s life.

-For additional information related to obtaining a flu shot for your senior loved one, or for more details about our customized home health care services for individuals of all ages, contact the Salt Lake City home health care team at Harmony Home Health & Hospice at 1-877-I-NEED-CARE (1-877-463-3322).
+For additional information related to obtaining a flu shot for a senior loved one, or for more details about our customized senior care in Provo and throughout the surrounding areas, contact the home health care team at Harmony Home Health & Hospice at 1-877-I-NEED-CARE (1-877-463-3322).